redcartel/demo-game-library/react-frontend/README.md

 Everything in that file is public.
 Everything included in ANY React project is public.
 But still, I think it's a bad idea to check deployment specific credential values into a git repo.

 Look at the `src/firebase/fire.js` file I have in this project.
 It pulls the values from a `.env` file that is ignored in `.gitignore`.
 IMO, this is how to do it. `.sample.env` shows how `.env` should look, you just copy those values from Firebase into there.

+## Title, favicon, robots.txt etc.

+All live in `/public` you can put images there too.
+I thiiiiiiink(?) firebase hosting is ok with a few images in public, but really binary files should be uploaded to firebase storage.
+Images are for CDNs.

+The generated html, css, and javascript that will actually be served to the internet is all created under `/build` when you set up deployment, it's the `/build` folder of the React app you will be deploying.

 ## A word about custom hooks